-If you are looking for a large dog with a muscular body and a look that is intimidating, yet can be very loyal to his family and even goofy at times, the Rottweiler could be the pet you are looking for.
+If you are looking for a large dog with a muscular body and an intimidating look, yet can be very loyal to his family and even goofy at times, the Rottweiler could be the pet you are looking for.

 Rotties are a breed that is popular in all parts of the world and you can find them in every country on the planet.

-They are most popular for their ability to be excellent protection dogs and their reserved and stranger vary attitude.
+They are most popular for their ability to be excellent protection dogs and their reserved and strange varied attitude.